 International Guidance Levels

-[Guide to EMFs]
+[Basic guide to EMFs]

 The main international guidance comes from the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
 These levels apply in most of Europe.